 Prior to this offering, there has been no public market for our Class A common stock.
-The initial public offering price will be determined by negotiations between us and the representatives of the underwriters.
-In determining the initial public offering price, we and the representatives of the underwriters expect to consider a number of factors including:
+The initial public offering price was determined by negotiations between us, certain of the Original LLC Owners and the representatives of the underwriters.
+In determining the initial public offering price, we and the representatives of the underwriters considered a number of factors including:

-- the information set forth in this prospectus and otherwise available to the representatives; - our prospects and the history and prospects for the industry in which we compete; - an assessment of our management; - · our prospects for future earnings; - · the general condition of the securities markets at the time of this offering;
+- the information set forth in this prospectus and otherwise available to the representatives; - our prospects and the history and prospects for the industry in which we compete; - an assessment of our management;

-- the recent market prices of, and demand for, publicly traded common stock of generally comparable companies; and - other factors deemed relevant by the underwriters and us.
+- our prospects for future earnings; - the general condition of the securities markets at the time of this offering; - the recent market prices of, and demand for, publicly traded common stock of generally comparable companies; and - other factors deemed relevant by the underwriters and us.